PelionIoT/distro-pelion-edge/README.devel.md

 `ARCH` variable is exported before calling `run_*` callbacks.

+## Target definitions
+Directory is  identified as  target environment if  it is  in `build-env/target` directory  and there  is `packages.conf.sh`  file  in that  directory.
+Name  for target  environment  is  generated  from   directory  names,  for  example  from `build-env/target/centos/8/packages.conf.sh` the  generated target name  will be `centos/8`  ( instead  of `/`,  also  `-` can  be  used, so  `centos-8` is  also correct).

+The `common` directory in  `build-env/target` should not have `packages.conf.sh` as this  directory is not target  environment but contains files  shared between other targets.

 ## Environment callbacks
 ### `env_load`
 Is called when environment is loaded (once per session)